It’s Halloween

 Today’s project is this little box, which is a bit deeper than normal.
 I sized it to hold two small metal puzzles, but of course, it would hold whatever you wanted (you’d probably gets quite a few sweet treats in there).

-Here’s how I made it –
+I made it with

-Can you believe that October’s nearly over?
-The year is just flying by.
-Halloween is getting very close now.
-The Mr Funny Bones set has given me the perfect excuse to indulge my love for action cards with a “rotating wheel” card.
+has given me the perfect excuse to indulge my love for action cards with a “rotating

 This card has a bit of a clever twist, however – something I wish I’d thought of myself, but in fact it was something I saw in my Facebook news feed and adapted.
 I’d normally use a brad (paper fastener) to make the image wheel rotate, but this time I used something else – can you guess what?